Rsandeep07/ML-Learning-Journey/README.md

 <!--                      DAY 9                      -->
 <!-- =============================================== -->

-## Wine Classification using KNN & Decision Tree
+## Day 9 - Wine Classification using KNN & Decision Tree

 This notebook applies supervised learning models on the Wine dataset, focusing on model comparison and interpretability.